 Germany is one of South Africa's most important strategic partners.
-It is the second-largest market for South African exports, the third largest source of overseas tourists and a major investor, with about 600 German companies having representative offices in South Africa.
+It is the second-largest market for South African exports, the third-largest source of overseas tourists, and a major investor with about 600 German companies in South Africa, mainly in the auto-industry and telecommunications, pharmaceuticals, machinery and mining industries.
+Bilateral relations between the two countries are managed through a Binational Commission (BNC) which is chaired at the level of